epfl-ada/ada-2021-project-aibohphobia/README.md

 - Overall difference in count of males versus females, over all years
 - Overall count of male/female quotes, per year, per category, per geographical location and a combination of these

-2. Tests for statistical significance
+2. Tests for statistical significance to see if:
-Perform statistical tests to see if the difference:
+- the percentage of quotes said by females is evolving over the years (using linear regression)
-- Between counts of males and females per year is statistically significant
+- the difference in ages of quoted persons (regarding gender) is statistically significant.
-- Per year and per location/(resp. category) is statistically significant

 **Deeper analysis**

-1. Comparison of gender's media coverage in highly repsected media
+1. Comparison of gender's media coverage in highly respected media
 - Define a list of "highly respected" sources, re-filter the data to keep only these sources and redo previous analysis

 2. Comparison in length of quote